 Analyze your GC/MS to determine the ketone that you have formed.

-Waste Disposal and Clean-up
+Special Waste Disposal

 - What was the purpose

 salt before trying to isolate your organic product from the aqueous

 spectrum, prove which ketone was synthesized in your reaction?

 you identify any other compounds, or any functional groups on other

 in your product mixture?